 Plant a Garden

 Planting a garden is a perfect opportunity to teach kids about gardening, healthy eating, and spending time in the outdoors.
 Whether you help them plant carrots, peas, or even an apple tree, this hands on, messy activity is sure to impress.
-Just make sure to provide plenty of water as this outdoor activity for kids can be hard work.
+Just make sure to provide plenty of water in a stainless steel water bottle as this outdoor activity for kids can be hard work.

 There’s always plenty of local family activities that are fun and easy to take your kids to.
 But if you’re new to an area or just need a little inspiration for your next family outing, check out our recommendations here: